 Natural ways to eliminate bad smells:

 Open windows – fresh air (even in the city) prevents mustiness and damp smells and takes away the methane-based stink of toilets.
 Fresh air also smells somehow crisper than what goes through air conditioners.
 Country air is even better, and it often has a pleasant scent, unless you’re downwind from a pig farm.

 Regular housework: Unwashed clothes smell musty before long.
 Dust and dirt also get a characteristic smell.
-Burnt grub on an uncleaned stove stinks.
+Burnt grub on a dirty stove stinks.
 Unscrubbed toilets pong.
 Clean regularly to eliminate these odour sources.